HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 As healthcare providers and payers seek to incorporate social determinants of health screening assessments and referrals to social care agencies into their care management processes, aligning with the PDEX Provider Directory is intended to minimize the burden for healthcare providers and payers that have implemented (or intend to implement PDEX), to incorporate human services directories into the care management workflows in their systems.

-In addition, corresponding profiles included in other related FHIR implementation guides were reviewed and taken into consideration during the development process to ensure aligment and to facilitate adoption of this standard as well.
+In addition, corresponding profiles included in other related FHIR implementation guides were reviewed and considered during the development process to ensure aligment and to facilitate adoption of this standard as well.
 These implementation guides include the [Validated Healthcare Directory Implementation Guide](http://build.fhir.org/ig/HL7/VhDir/) (VHDir IG), versions of the National Healthcare Directory Exchange: [Sept 2022 release](http://hl7.org/fhir/us/directory-exchange/2022Sep/) and its [current build](http://build.fhir.org/ig/HL7/fhir-directory-exchange/), and implementation guides produced by the [Gravity Project](https://thegravityproject.net/) (e.g., the [Social Determinants of Health (SDOH) Clinical Care Implementation Guide](http://hl7.org/fhir/us/sdoh-clinicalcare/)).

-**Figure 4** depicts the relationship between FHIR Human Services Directory IG and other related FHIR Implementation Guides *(update this diagram to include VhDir and the use of this guide by the Gravity SDOH Clinical Care guide)*
+**Figure 5** describes the relationship between FHIR Human Services Directory IG and other related FHIR Implementation Guides

 <img style="width:80%;height:auto;float:none;align:middle;" src="HSD IG Relationship to Core and Other IGs.svg"/>

-*Figure 4: Relationship to US Core and other FHIR Implementation Guides*
+*Figure 5: Relationship to US Core and other FHIR Implementation Guides*

 ### Alignment with PDEX and related FHIR IGs